JasonOna/SudokuSovler/README.md

 # Sudoku Solver

-* Solves sudoku puzzles on Mobile, and Web
+* Solves sudoku puzzles on Mobile and Web

 # Notes